-Larissa is a registered counsellor who is passionate about working with children and is currently furthering her studies in completing a Certificate in Child Centred Play Therapy.
+Larissa is a registered counsellor who is passionate about working with children and has completed her Certificate in Child Centred Play Therapy.

 Child Counselling Brisbane